openlmi/openlmi-doc/doc/openlmi-tools/shell/instances.rst

 Instances
 =========
-Each instance in LMIShell represents a CIM instance provided by a CIMOM.
+Each :py:class:`.LMIInstance` in LMIShell represents a CIM instance provided by a certain provider.

-Operations, that can be done within a :py:class:`.LMIInstance`:
+Operations that can be performed within a :py:class:`.LMIInstance`:

 * get and set properties
 * list/print/execute its methods